Zanark/PHP-Online-Album/README.md

 ## Prerequsites

 * PHPv5 and above
-* any local server for testing
+* Any local server for testing

 ## Testing Procedure